s3achan/Titanic-Survival-Eda/README.md

 ## 🎯 Objectives

-- Understand dataset structure, quality and completeness
+- Understand the structure and quality of the dataset
-- Clean and prepare the data for meaningful analysis
+- Handle missing and inconsistent data appropriately
-- Identify strong patterns and relationships with survival
+- Explore relationships between passenger attributes and survival
-- Highlight the most influential factors on survival probability
+- Identify key factors associated with survival outcomes
-- Create clear, publication-quality visualizations

 ## 🧹 Data Cleaning & Preprocessing

-Performed steps:
+The following preprocessing steps were applied:
 - Dropped non-informative / high-cardinality columns: `PassengerId`, `Name`, `Ticket`
 - Removed `Cabin` column (≈77% missing values)
 - Imputed missing `Age` values using **median age per gender and class**
 - Imputed the 2 missing `Embarked` values using random sampling from observed distribution
-- Converted `Survived` and `Pclass` to appropriate types when needed
 - Created new derived features (see below)

 ## 🛠 Feature Engineering